 Time charged fees can either be open book or a fixed fee.

 An idea of the aspects potentially affecting cost is outlined below.
-This is not a definitive list but will give an indication on what may push your costs up:
+This is not a definitive list but will indicate what may push your costs up:

 - Level of service: the amount of service and type of works undertaken at each stage will affect the cost.
 Do you need an architect throughout the whole design and build process?
 If not, this will save you costs.